 During one of our “discover Nevada” trips, my wife Valorie and I headed to Goldfield, Nevada.
 My wife and I have always been huge boxing fans and though there were other things we wanted to see in Goldfield, we were excited to have the chance to touch the plaque placed to commemorate the 1906 Joe Gans vs “Battling” Nelson Fight.

-Even though Joe Gans was the heavy favorite to win the fight, he was offered $11,000, Nelson was offered $22,000.
-The reason Gans was paid less than Nelson was, without a doubt, the fact that he was black.
-As you can imagine at this time in history there was a lot of prejudice and most people felt Gans was lucky to be offered the fight at all.
-What’s ironic, while Gans was training for the fight in Goldfield, Gans won over the town’s people.
+Even though Joe Gans was the heavy favorite to win the fight he was offered only $11,000.
+Nelson was offered $22,000.
+The reason Gans was paid less than Nelson was without a doubt because Gans was black.
+At this time in history there was a lot of prejudice and most people felt Gans was lucky to even be offered the fight at all.
+Ironically, while Gans was training for the fight in Goldfield he won over the town’s people.
 By the time the fight started the fight fans were overwhelmingly for Joe Gans.

-When the fight started the ring temperature was over 100 degrees.
-The fight lasted forty-two rounds, the longest in American history.
-Gans was in command throughout the fight, knocking Nelson down on many occasions, but he could never knock Nelson out.
-The fight was actually stopped in the forty-second round because of a vicious low blow thrown by Nelson.
+When the fight started the temperature in the ring was over 100 degrees.
+The fight lasted a brutal forty-two rounds, the longest in American history.
+Gans was in command throughout the fight knocking Nelson down on many occasions but he could never knock Nelson out.
+The fight was stopped in the forty-second round, because of a vicious low blow thrown by Nelson.
 Joe Gans was declared the winner and became the first American born Black fighter to win a Boxing Championship.

 It was amazing the fighters could even fight for forty-two rounds in that kind of heat.
-What is even more remarkable, that Joe Gans broke his hand in round thirty-three and fought with it broken the rest of the fight.
+What’s even more remarkable is that Joe Gans broke his hand in round thirty-three and fought with it broken the rest of the fight.

 Tex Rickard’s gamble paid off.
 The gate receipts for the fight were over $76,000.
-Tex Rickard would go down in history as the greatest boxing promoter of all time.
+Tex Rickard was and is still considered to be the greatest boxing promoter of all time.

 About the Author: Martin T. Smith